blainehansen/vue-async-everything/README.md

 // main.js
 import Vue from 'vue'

-// simplest if you use axios integrated with vue
-// but you can use whatever http library you prefer import axios from 'axios' import VueAxios from 'vue-axios'
+// you can use whatever http library you prefer import axios from 'axios' import VueAxios from 'vue-axios'
 Vue.use(VueAxios, axios)

-Vue.axios.defaults.baseURL = 'http://api.example.com/v1/'
+Vue.axios.defaults.baseURL = '... whatever ...'

 import VueAsyncProperties from 'vue-async-properties' Vue.use(VueAsyncProperties)